UFGInsurance/mulint/README.md

 Also please open an issue if the tool behaves incorrectly under macOS, Linux, or Windows.
 Include the platform, version, flavor, etc. in addition to the above.

+## Contribute

+We welcome contributions.
+Please see [Creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
+We don't have formal guidelines yet, but [these](https://contribute.jquery.org/commits-and-pull-requests/) are a good start.

 ## License

 [MIT](LICENSE.md)